pnp/List-Formatting/view-samples/board-tags/README.md

 ## Summary
 This sample displays a formatted card in a board view that enables tagging, updating card dates, menu options to reorder cards within their category, sharing links, flag (focus colors), assigning a user, and minimizing/expanding the card.

-This List format also uses **embedded** action to open custom Powerapp with parameters for digital signature of user and report generator.
+This List format also uses **embedded** action to open custom Power Apps with parameters for digital signature of user and report generator.

 ### Board tasks (board-tags.json)